lightmetrica/lightmetrica-v3/doc/build.rst

    $ pip install tqdm

-Move to your working directory, and create ``.lmenv`` file in which we describe the paths to the binary and scene directories of the framework.
+Move to your working directory, and create ``.lmenv`` file where we describe the paths to the binary and scene directories of the framework.
 Example of ``.lmenv`` file:

 .. code-block:: json